collindching/SF-Housing/README.md

 # San Francisco Housing Project

 Data and scripts used to create this project.
-The report with code is in report/intro_post.pdf.
+The project with code is in reports/intro_post.pdf.